Burial Insurance Cost for 73 Year Olds: FAQs + 2023 Update

 On the downside, coverage amounts may not be enough to cover all end-of-life expenses such as estate taxes or outstanding debts owed by your loved one upon passing away.

 Remember face amounts typically cap at $50,000 in coverage.

 You also need to be careful when deciding which type of burial policy you buy.
 For example, a few carriers sell policies in which the premiums increase with age, which could make them unaffordable if you live past your expected lifespan.

-For example, a pre-paid funeral plan – often bought through a specific funeral company – often only allows funds to go towards funeral costs, rather than paying off debt or covering other types of expenses related directly related with death.
+For example, a pre-paid funeral plan – often bought through a specific company, such as the Neptune Society – often only allows funds to go specific costs, rather than paying off debt or covering other types of expenses related directly related with death.

 Overall, there are both pros and cons associated with purchasing burial insurance at age 73.
 Understanding what each entails will help you decide whether this type of policy is right for you and your family’s needs now and in the future years ahead.

 Key Takeaway: Pros include: affordable premiums, no medical exam, and typically level premiums.
 Cons include: coverage may not be enough for all expenses, sometimes increased premiums with age, and sometimes restrictions on how benefits can be used.

 Steps to Buy Burial Insurance at Age 73